TalanSoft/www-talansoft-com-wiki/customer/concourse.md

 ![3D booth configurator anchored in the street](https://cdn2.talansoft.com/ftp/img/concourse/booth-configurator-1.jpg)

 ## Business Case Description
-Many businesses in F&B, the event industry or Travel Retail use booth rental services.
+Travel retail display company Concourse was looking for a way to assist sales people in proposing their booth rental services (whether it is for a pop-up store implementation, an event stall, or frequent shopping environment changes required for brand activation).
-The issue our client, Concourse, who provides these rental services had, was to help his customers get the sizing and feeling of how a booth would look like in their environment, and assist them in picking the right accessories and colors for their rental booth.
+The idea was to find a solution in order to help customers get the sizing and feeling of how a booth would look like in their environment, and assist them in picking the right accessories and colors for their rental booth.

 ## What Valkyrie enabled
-After an introductory workshop to Valkyrie, Concourse was able to ship a 3D booth configurator

-You can showcase the product to customers by configuring the following elements in real-time:
+After an introductory workshop to Valkyrie, Concourse was able to ship a 3D booth configurator in a few days (including the 3D asset design) which assists salesmen to showcase their product by configuring the following elements in real-time:
 - Booth frame color
 - Infill panels color
 - Light fixture type: modern, rattan, industrial
 - Equipment: oven, fridge, cash register, coffee machine, consumables

-Find below a few combinations possible:
+Have a peek into a few of the combinations made available:
 - Coffee shop
 ![3D booth configurator coffee shop](https://cdn2.talansoft.com/ftp/img/concourse/booth-configurator-4.jpg)
 ![3D booth configurator display menu](https://cdn2.talansoft.com/ftp/img/concourse/booth-configurator-3.jpg)